Tyrrrz/Tyrrrz.me/src/data/blog-posts/reverse-engineering-youtube/Post.md

 ## Protected videos and cipher signatures

-You may notice that some videos, mostly ones uploaded by verified members, are protected -- their media streams and DASH manifests cannot be directly accessed by URL -- a 403 error code is returned instead.
+You may notice that some videos, mostly the ones uploaded by verified channels, are protected.
+This means that their media streams and DASH manifests cannot be directly accessed by URL -- a 403 error code is returned instead.
 To be able to access them, you need to decipher their signatures and then modify the URL appropriately.

 For muxed and adaptive streams, the signatures are part of the extracted metadata.
 DASH streams themselves are never protected, but the actual manifest may be -- the signature is stored as part of the URL.

 A signature is a string made out of two sequences of uppercase letters and numbers, separated by period.
 Here's an example: `537513BBC517D8643EBF25887256DAACD7521090.AE6A48F177E7B0E8CD85D077E5170BFD83BEDE6BE6C6C`.

-When your browser opens a YouTube video, it transforms stream signatures using a set of operations defined in the player source code, putting the result as an additional parameter inside URLs.
+When your browser opens a YouTube video, it transforms these signatures using a set of operations defined in the player source code, putting the result as an additional parameter inside URLs.
 To repeat the same process from code, you need to locate the JavaScript source of the player used by the video and parse it.

 ### Downloading and parsing player source code